zuozhenggh/learning-library/data-management-library/modern-data-warehouse/create-odi-repo-prep-data/create-odi-repo-prep-data.md

 8. Download the wallet file for the database as shown in step 3 of Lab 1.

-## STEP 2: Creating Tables in EBS Database
+## STEP 2: Creating Tables in EBS-emulating Database

 1. Use SQL Developer to connect to your EBS database or Autonomous Database, provisioned in Step 1.
 Instructions for connecting to an Autonomous Database via SQL Developer can be found [here](https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/user/connect-sql-dev182.html#GUID-14217939-3E8F-4782-BFF2-021199A908FD).